-Our ability to compete may decline if we do not adequately protect our proprietary rights.\
+Our ability to compete may decline if we do not adequately protect our proprietary rights.

 Our commercial success depends on obtaining and maintaining intellectual property rights to our products and product candidates, including NUPLAZID, and technologies, as well as successfully defending these rights against third-party challenges.
 Successful challenges to, or misappropriation of, our intellectual property could enable competitors to quickly duplicate or surpass our technological achievements, thus eroding our competitive position in our market.
 To protect our intellectual property, we rely on a combination of patents, trade secret protection and contracts requiring confidentiality and nondisclosure.
 If our patents are successfully challenged, we may face generic competition prior to the expiration dates of our U.S. Orange Book listed patents.
-In June 2020, Aurobindo Pharma Limited (Aurobindo), Hetero Labs Limited (Hetero), MSN Laboratories Private Ltd. (MSN Labs), Teva Pharmaceuticals USA, Inc. (Teva) and Zydus Pharmaceuticals (USA) Inc. (Zydus) notified us that they had filed an Abbreviated New Drug Application (ANDA) with the FDA for generic versions of NUPLAZID, seeking approval prior to the expiration of our patents.
+In addition, potential competitors have in the past and may in the future file an Abbreviated New Drug Application (ANDA) with the FDA for generic versions of NUPLAZID, seeking approval prior to the expiration of our patents.
 In response, we have filed complaints against these companies alleging infringement of certain of our Orange Book-listed patents covering NUPLAZID.
-For a more detailed description of these matters, the section titled "Legal Proceedings" in Note 8 to the condensed consolidated financial statements included in this Quarterly Report.
+For a more detailed description of these matters, see section captioned "Legal Proceedings" elsewhere in this report.
 While we intend to defend the validity of such patents vigorously, and will seek to use all appropriate methods to prevent their infringement, such efforts are expensive and time consuming.
 Any substantial decrease in the revenue and income derived from NUPLAZID would have an adverse effect on our results of operations.